fedormyskin/ENN7_website/content/venue.md

 We recommend seeking accommodation not too far from the conference venue, between Monopoli Station and the historical centre.
 From Monopoli Railway Station to the Museo Diocesano is a fifteen-minute walk.

 In Monopoli's historical center there are no hotels, only B&Bs and holiday homes, very often hosted in historical buildings.
-We suggest you to book this types of accomodation to make your stay even more in tune with the Southern Italian atmosphere.
+We suggest you to book this types of accomodation to make your stay even more in tune with the Southern Italian atmosphere. **Please book your accomodation and travel as soon as possible because Monopoli is a popular touristic destination even at the end of September.**